 To begin the evaluation, I filled several magazines with Federal Cartridge Company American Eagle cartridges.
 The rifle has several hundred rounds through it, and I expected the same performance for this The Shooters Log test.
 The 55-grain FMJ cartridges burned clean.
-They are also affordable, and offer excellent accuracy potential in a practice load.
+They are also affordable and offer excellent accuracy potential in a practice load.

 I loaded the supplied Magpul magazine, as well as a number of magazines I had on hand.
 The bolt was lubricated.
 AR-15 rifles will run dirty, but they will not run dry.
 I addressed man-sized targets at 25 and 50 yards, firing as quickly as I could get on target and align the sights.
 Keeping the hand forward on the handguard—avoiding the gas block—and controlling the rifle, fast and accurate hits came easily.
-The rifle is controllable in rapid fire, but then it is an AR 15.
+The rifle is controllable in rapid-fire, but then, it is an AR 15.

 The advantages of the BCM handguard are several.
-The handguard does not abrade the hand but gives good purchase.
+The handguard does not abrade the hand but gives a good purchase.
 The sights are adequate for the purpose.
 The Gunfighter grip is particularly ergonomic—allowing excellent control.
 As for absolute accuracy, with the iron sights, it isn’t difficult to secure three-shot groups of two inches at 50 yards, par for the course with an iron-sighted carbine.

 You have to go further with accuracy testing, and this means mounting a quality optic.
 I settled down with a mounted Lucid 1x6x24 riflescope.
 This optic provides a good, clear sight picture and has many advantages the trained rifleman will exploit.

 I settled down on the bench and attempted the best possible accuracy from the SAINT.
 Hornady has introduced a new line of AR-15 ammunition.
 Since black rifles run on black ammunition the new loads should prove popular.
 My test samples of Black Hills Ammunition featured the proven 75-grain BTHP.
 This is a good bullet weight for long-range accuracy, and it proved to give good results in the SAINT.
-I also tested the a good number of popular .233 loads including a handload of my own, using the 60-grain Hornady A Max bullet.
+I also tested a good number of popular .233 loads including a handload of my own, using the 60-grain Hornady A Max bullet.

 100 Yards, 3-Shot Group